-A roof would not be complete without its integral pieces, which are the shingles.
-Without shingles, we would have nothing but flimsy particleboard shelters defending our homes from the elements.
+Shingle materials are integral to creating a long-lasting roof.
+Without shingles, we would have nothing but plywood on rafters defending our homes from the elements.
 As a form of engineering that took thousands of years to cultivate, modern roofs offer diverse shingles made from various materials.
 Each material has its advantages and disadvantages.
-It’s a good idea for you to become educated on them before purchasing a replacement roof for your home.
+Learning about them before purchasing new roof shingles for your home is a good idea.

-    Other than protection, the primary focus consumers have toward roof materials is the longevity it provides.
-Large-sum investments, such as building a roof, are meant to build structures that endure and provide value.
+Other than protection, consumers’ primary focus on roof materials is its longevity.
+Large-sum investments, such as roof building, are meant to build structures that endure and provide value.
 The ancients thought of this when they created systems with shingles that still exist today, and modern homeowners should feel the same.

 3-Tab Asphalt Shingles

 - Asphalt shingles are the most used roofing of modern homes.
 As the cheapest roofing material, asphalt roofs provide an estimated lifespan of 30 years.

 - Asphalt tiles comprise asphalt, limestone, and ceramic granules rolled over a strip of fibres.
 For added fire protection, the base sheet is typically made of fibreglass.

 - These asphalt tabs usually come in the ‘3-tab’ style but are also offered as architectural shingles for higher durability and longevity.